 - 5 cups beef broth, divided

 - 1 tablespoon tomato paste

 - 2 bay leaves

-- Select browning and brown sausage in the pressure cooking pot.
-Remove to a plate lined with paper towels.
+- Select Sauté and brown the sausage in the pressure cooking pot.
+Transfer to a plate lined with paper towels.

-- Add bacon to pressure cooking pot and cook until crisp.
-Add the onion, carrot, celery, and garlic, and saute until tender, about 3 minutes.
+- Add bacon to the pressure cooking pot and cook until crisp.
+Add the onion, carrot, celery, and garlic, and sauté until tender, about 3 minutes.

-- Select Simmer and stir in remaining 1 cup of beef broth.
+- Select Sauté and stir in the remaining 1 cup of beef broth.
 Cook uncovered, stirring occasionally for 1 to 2 minutes until most of the broth is absorbed and the rice is creamy.

-- Serve with an extra sprinkling of Parmesan.
+- Serve topped with an extra sprinkling of parmesan.